h15200/notes/dataStructures.md

 .size method is a getter and does <strong>NOT</strong> use parens. follows similar syntax to array.length `set1.size`
 note that .size will not count undefined or null
-NO length, so no forloops based on length
+NO length, so no for loops based on length

 for of loops will work